ichireisan/DS-and-Algos/README.md

 ### Stack
 &emsp; &emsp; aka LIFO, is a collection where a data element is added or removed only from the top of the list.

-Primary Operations:
-1. Add an entry to the top/head/front of the list
-2. Remove an entry from top/head/front of the list

-Secondary Operations:

 <table>